yku12cn/regularizeCNN/readme.md

 *  matplotlib 3.0.1

 ## Usage:
-**run_all.py** : Train a new neural-net with specified dataset and save to file "\*.module".
+**run_all.py** : Train a new neural-net with specified dataset and save to file "\*.model".
 By default, it will use CIFAR10 as dataset and save to "test.model"

 **adversary_demo.py** : Load a pre-trained net from file and generate adversary samples that can fool the net.